-If you feel confident about driving in Greece, the best way to see Santorini is by renting a car.
+If you feel confident about driving, the best way to see Santorini is to rent a car or ATV.
 This way you won’t be limited by bus itineraries or taxis, and you will get to see Santorini at your own pace.

-You can rent your car for all your time there, or just for a few days.
-For example, if you decide to hike from Fira to Oia, you probably won’t need your car that day.
+You can rent a vehicle for all your time there, or just for a few days.
+For example, if you decide to hike from Fira to Oia, you probably won’t need a vehicle on that day.

-Some people prefer to rent an ATV.
-If you do, pay extra attention.
+If you decide to rent an ATV, pay extra attention.
 These vehicles are famously easy to capsize, and you will find that cars and other vehicles will often overtake you on the road.
 On the plus side, they are much easier to park, which is a real bonus in busy places like Oia.

 Other ways to get around Santorini include the local buses, operating on a first come first served basis, or the numerous private transfers and tours around the island.

-A week in Santorini – A relaxed itinerary in Santorini
+A week in Santorini – A relaxed Santorini itinerary

 If you have a week in Santorini, your itinerary could look like the following.
-You could swap days around to suit your mood, and to visit the museums in Fira.
+You could swap days around to suit your mood and the weather.